nsethblanchard/task/README.md

     b. bundle install running this command installs all required gems onto the user's local environment
     c. shotgun starts up a local server so that the application can be used
 4. A user will now need to go to their browser and type in:
-    a. "localhost:9393"- this is the port utilized by shotgun and will start at the root route/welcome page.
+    . "localhost:9393"- this is the port utilized by shotgun and will start at the root route/welcome page.
 5. A user can now use the Task Hammer app to keep track of their to-do list.
 Enjoy!

 Contributors